By Matt Evans

 This is said by the ACE to activate the same muscles as a plank does, but far more efficiently.

 Other movements you can do might involve one of our best ab roller entries.
 This mini but mighty beast engages multiple core muscles in one hit, whilst also strengthening the back and arms.
-ACE also recommends the mountain climber, which you can see in the video below.
+ACE also recommends the mountain climber, which is similar to a Spider-Man plank - the latter of which you can learn more about, along with other plank variations, in our comprehensive 'how to do a plank' guide.